-Shooting in German disco leaves one dead
+Shooting in German nightclub leaves one dead

 The gunman was shot dead by police in an exchange of fire that has also wounded a policeman.

-"Many guests had left the building panic stricken or were hiding when the shots were fired," the statement said

-The gunman was a 34-year-old Iraqi who has lived in Germany for a long time, Fritz Bezikofer from the Kostanz police told CNN.
+The gunman was a 34-year-old Iraqi who has lived in Germany for a long time, Fritz Bezikofer from the Konstanz police told CNN.

 "According to our investigations this is not terror-related, unless the gunman radicalized himself within the last three days," Bezikofer said.